Consider the statement, ‘The injections saved her life.’

 And inhibition could be involved too \citep[compare][]{sebanz:2006_twin_peaks}.

-My proposal, then, is this.
-In both practical reasoning and motorically, sometimes agents are able to achieve coordination for joint action not by representing each others’ plans but by treating each other's actions and their own as if they were parts of a single action.
+by treating each other's actions and their own as if they were parts of a single action.

-So perhaps joint action is not always only a matter of intention, knowledge or commitment: perhaps sometimes joint action constitutively involves motor representation.
+So perhaps joint action is not always only a matter of intention, knowledge or commitment:

-do very small scale joint actions
+In virtue of what do very small scale joint actions have collective goals?

 Interagential structures of motor representations.

-are very small scale joint actions
+In virtue of what are very small scale joint actions ever trade-off cooperative?

 Interagential structures of motor representations.